Intey/guerilla/docs/quests_think.md

 ## What is this

 It's all about having quests, assigning and finishing quests.
+We don't need standard quests, but more dynamic: quests should be gerated from world state and NPC AI.
+Quests exists not only for player - for npc too.
+Player may not participate in game - game will play.

 ## What's needed

+- quest objects
-- make quests available
+- quests availability, objectives(todo list)
-- coupling with events
+- runtime everywhere generation
-- assign quests to player
+- assign quests to pawn(player, npc)
-- finish quest(by player, or by other)
+- finish quest (without return to quest giver)
+- NPC AI for handling quests

 Event available when it's prerequisites available - `predicate() == true`.
 After available, we checks `done_predicate`, that determines finishing of quest.